mortar-works/mortar-website/src/site/use-cases/ditto.md

 pageImage: ditto_hp.png
 homepageImage: ditto-detail03.png
 description: |-
-  Ditto is a platform for creating dynamic and responsive information and advice services.
-Ditto stands for Digital Triage Tools.
-The platform assesses the needs of users and provides a suite of tools for customising how they access support and services.
+  Ditto is a platform for creating dynamic and responsive signposting, information and advice services.
+The platform uses Digital Triage Technology to assess the needs of users and a suite of tools for customising how they access support and services.

 order: 2
 ---

-Digital Triage Tools - the next generation of digital services
+Digital Triage Technology - next generation digital services
 ---------------------------------------------------------------------------------------------------------------------------------
 Navigating large amounts of information has become daunting and time consuming, with huge amounts of information becoming increasingly inaccessible.